SBRC's Aims & Objectives

 SBRC publishes a list of birds known as the SBRC List.
 Birds appearing on this list are not rare enough to appear on the BBRC List, but are unusual enough in a Scottish context to require observations to be supported by written descriptions, which require to be vetted and accepted by a committee.
 SBRC wish to see records of many of the species on the SBRC List, but records of less rare species on this list are usually adjudicated by Local Records Committees.

-Following consultation during 1994, between the Editor of the Scottish Bird Report and SBRC, and after seeking the views of Local Recorders, it was agreed that records of species appearing on the SBRC List would not appear in the Scottish Bird Report without being assessed and accepted by either SBRC or a local committee.
+Following consultation during 1994, between the Editor of the Scottish Bird Report and SBRC, and after seeking the views of Local Recorders, it was agreed that records of species appearing on the SBRC List would not appear in local bird reports or other SOC publications without being assessed and accepted by either SBRC or a local committee.
 Similarly records of British rarities are not published unless accepted by BBRC.

 Reviewing old records